 Anchoring Resource States

-Once some progress has been made towards reframing the old emotional/behavioral responses to traumatic triggers, new triggers (also known as “anchors”) can be installed to help the person deal with PTSD symptoms in the future.
+Once some progress has been made toward reframing the old emotional/behavioral responses to traumatic triggers, new triggers (also known as “anchors”) can be installed to help the person deal with PTSD symptoms in the future.

-First, the person will be asked to generate an empowered resource state such as feeling safe, competent, or being in control while under hypnosis.
+First, the person will be asked to generate an empowered resource state, such as feeling safe or competent, while under hypnosis.
 This state should be experienced with as much detail as possible.
-Once a sufficient feeling is built up, the person is instructed to create an anchor for the feeling such as touching the forefinger and thumb together.
+Once a sufficient feeling is built up, the person is instructed to create an anchor for these feelings, like touching the forefinger and thumb together.
 This effectively connects the feeling state with a physical stimulus.
+In the future, it is then possible for a person to re-experience the resource state by employing the anchor.

 Is Hypnotherapy Effective for PTSD?